bcgov/aps-infra-platform/documentation/reference/plugins/proxy-cache.md

           #   dictionary_name: proxy_content_cache
 ```

-> `cache_ttl` : We only allow this value to be between 15 and 60 seconds
+> `cache_ttl` : This value is restricted to be between 15 and 60 seconds

 > The `strategy` and `memory.dictionary_name` will be set automatically and can not be overridden.